jbayer/terraform-hcp-hvsapp/README.md

-This module provisions an HVS application and an associated HCP Service Principal and Key (Client ID and Client Secret) with App Secret Reader permissions for the project.
+This module provisions an HVS application and an associated HCP Service Principal and Key (Client ID and Client Secret) with App Secret Reader permissions for the application.

 Secrets for this application should be added separately in the HCP Portal, CLI, or API so Terraform will not be the